180047723/ECS7016P_TechDemo/README.md

 * In the AgentMove.cs script the agent uses different waypoints to move around.
 This should be added into the Inspector Window in Unity.

-Below shows how the inspector window should look like:
+Below shows how the inspector window should look like for the agent:

 ![image](https://user-images.githubusercontent.com/104271448/165028271-091e7d2c-6cf7-4c20-a257-04f9e56bf46d.png)